cgi-uswest-chimpls/get-started/database-binding.md

-HOW TO CREATE AND BIND A DATABASE IN PIVOTAL CLOUD FOUNDRY
+# How to Create and Bind a Database in Cloud Foundry

 The standard Pivotal Cloud Foundry service marketplace contains third-party service offerings for MySQL, PostgreSQL, and MongoDB.
 Other databases such as Oracle are available via adding their respective brokers to a PCF organization.
 Add-on tiles are beyond the scope of this guide.

 All marketplace service bindings use the cf create-service, or cf cs, command.
-For detailed documentation on this command, consult the Cloud Foundry help using cf cs -h.
+For detailed documentation on this command, consult the Cloud Foundry help using `cf cs -h`.

 The standard form of the create-service command is:

-cf create-service <SERVICE> <PLAN> <SERVICE_INSTANCE_NAME>
+`cf create-service <SERVICE> <PLAN> <SERVICE_INSTANCE_NAME>`

-To delete a service, use the delete-service command.
-Pivotal Cloud Foundry will not allow the deletion of services with active application bindings; the services must first be unbound from all apps using the cf unbind-service command.
+To delete a service, use the `delete-service` command.
+Pivotal Cloud Foundry will not allow the deletion of services with active application bindings; the services must first be unbound from all apps using the `cf unbind-service` command.

 The following process will create and bind a MySQL database service to an application.
 Binding a PostgreSQL or MongoDB service follows a similar process, as do other services.